 If You Make an Obvious Mistake, Admit It

 You are there to teach them responsibility.
 I’m convinced the best way to do that is to show it rather than tell it.
 Now, you need to tell them to be responsible so tell them and tell them often.
 But you need to own up on mistakes that you made.
 If you made the error publically, then admit it publically.
 If you have this rule, you will be more careful about making mistakes.
 Of course, keep in mind: you’re not running a confessional.
 You don’t need to admit every gaffe, every error.
 But there will be obvious whoppers that you will commit and everyone knows it; you need to step to the front and own up to it.
 By doing this appropriately without a lot of fanfare, you will go a long way to teach them how to handle things when you’ve made a mistake.

 If Your Student Has a Bad Attitude, Check Your Own

 Someone said this to me after about two years of teaching, “If a student has a bad attitude, check your own.”
 I thought it was just more educational psychobabble.
 "We are responsible for our attitudes," I thought.
-But what I found is that sometimes, some of my students were simply reflecting a poor disposition that I had.
-I had established the context to reflect a bad attitude.
+But what I found is that sometimes, some of my students were simply responding to a poor disposition that I had.
+I had established the context with a poor attitude.
 I found that when I changed my disposition that, often, their reaction improved.
 I think it is what the biblical writer was getting at when he said that “a soft answer turneth away wrath.”
-Once I began to work on my reactions to my students (instead of doing what came naturally), I found that their attitudes were often improved.
+Once I began to work on my reactions to my students (instead of doing what came naturally), I found that their responses seemed to improve.